Humanscape (HUM) Price Tops $0.10 on Exchanges

-Humanscape (HUM) traded up 0.6% against the dollar during the twenty-four hour period ending at 0:00 AM ET on April 17th.
-In the last week, Humanscape has traded 0.6% higher against the dollar.
-Humanscape has a market capitalization of $11.76 million and $1.55 million worth of Humanscape was traded on exchanges in the last day.
-One Humanscape token can now be bought for approximately $0.10 or 0.00000355 BTC on popular cryptocurrency exchanges.
+Humanscape (HUM) traded up 0.1% against the U.S. dollar during the 24-hour period ending at 19:00 PM ET on April 21st.
+One Humanscape token can now be purchased for $0.10 or 0.00000369 BTC on popular cryptocurrency exchanges.
+Humanscape has a total market capitalization of $11.33 million and approximately $3.29 million worth of Humanscape was traded on exchanges in the last day.
+In the last week, Humanscape has traded 2.1% lower against the U.S. dollar.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.